ZhengQY421/RestaurantReservation/README.md

 - npm and relevant packages

 ### Troubleshoot
-Error usually happens if not all required packages are installed.
-In such case, excute `sudo npm install packagename` to solve the issue.
+Errors will occur if not all required packages are installed.
+To solve this issue, excute `sudo npm install packagename`.
 The package name is often included as a part of the exception statemnent.

 ## Built With